proteininnovation/Rosetta-PyData_Integration/README.md

 # Interactive Environment

-The analysis notebooks within this project rely on a conda environment specified in `environment.yml` and `environment.lock.yml`.
+The analysis notebooks within this project rely on a conda environment specified in `environment.yml`.
 Conda packages for this environment are available on the Linux 64-bit platform.

 ## Installation